TMB-ADMB-Workshops/June2016-Developers-Workshop/Report.md

    * Frontpage text of draft website revised http://admb-project-org.admb-foundation.org/
    * Additional logos needed in footer

-Arni also presented the status of ADMB-IDE 11.5 and a sub-group was formed to help w/ maintenance of this package that is commonly used.

 It was noted that there would be advantages to having sparseness detection built into ADMB as it is with TMB.

 The topic of model selection approaches (e.g. Cross validation methods, Conditional AIC, 1 step predict) was raised and it was noted that in the directory: